Eric D. Huntsman

 Bio: Born in Albuquerque, New Mexico, but raised in upstate New York, western Pennsylvania, and Tennessee.
 Married N. Elaine Scott in 1993.
 They have two children, Rachel (1997) and Samuel (2003).

 Received B.A. in Classical Greek and Latin from Brigham Young University, August 1990; M.A.
 Ancient History, University of Pennsylvania, May 1992; and Ph.D.
 Ancient History, University of Pennsylvania, Dec 1997.
 Joined the faculty at BYU full-time in 1994 as an Instructor of Classics, becoming an Assistant Professor of Classics and Ancient History in 1997.
 Transferred to the College of Religious Education, becoming an Assistant Professor of Ancient Scripture in 2003 and an Associate Professor in 2008.
-He was appointed as the coordinator of the Ancient Near Eastern Studies program in August 2012 after spending a year teaching at the BYU Jerusalem Center.
+He was appointed as the coordinator of the Ancient Near Eastern Studies program in August 2012 after spending a year teaching at the BYU Jerusalem Center and was then promoted to full professor in 2015.

 In Classics he specialized in Roman imperial history and did work on imperial women, particularly Livia Drusilla, the emperor Augustus' wife.
-His publications in religious studies and related fields include two BYU Studies articles on Josephus; "Christ Before the Romans" in From the Last Supper Through the Resurrection: The Savior’s Final Hours (Deseret Book, 2003); "Galilee and the Call of the Twelve Apostles" in From Bethlehem to the Sermon on the Mount (Deseret Book, 2005); "Teaching through Exegesis: Helping Students Ask Questions of the Text" (Religious Educator, 6.1, 2005); and “The Bread of Life Sermon,” in From the Transfiguration through the Triumphal Entry (Deseret Book, 2006).
+His publications in religious studies and related fields include two BYU Studies articles on Josephus; "Christ Before the Romans" in From the Last Supper Through the Resurrection: The Savior’s Final Hours (Deseret Book, 2003); "Galilee and the Call of the Twelve Apostles" in From Bethlehem to the Sermon on the Mount (Deseret Book, 2005); "Teaching through Exegesis: Helping Students Ask Questions of the Text" (Religious Educator, 6.1, 2005); and “The Bread of Life Sermon,” in From the Transfiguration through the Triumphal Entry (Deseret Book, 2006), and additional articles on John and the New Testament.
 Together with colleagues Richard Holzafpel and Thomas Wayment, he has co-authored Jesus Christ and the World of the New Testament: An Illustrated Reference for Latter-day Saints (Deseret Book, 2006).

 He served in the Thailand Bangkok Mission (1985-86).
 Second counselor in the bishopric of the Philadelphia Third Ward (1991-94) and Provo Park Ward (1995-1996).
 Bishop of the North Park First Ward in Provo (1996-2002).
 Has served as an ordinance worker in the Provo Temple since 2002, and is currently a member of the Mormon Tabernacle Choir.